kwesiamoa/kwesiamoa/README.md

 ### Hello There, My name is Kwesi 👋
 📫 How to reach me: ... usually via email
+⚡ Fun fact: ...
+I am learning about ways to recycle and to re-purpose plastic waste responsibly 😄 Pronouns: ...
+He/His

 <!--
 **kwesiamoa/kwesiamoa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.